Usmaexe/Contained/README.md

 - The CSV file is stored in the `ChatGptApi/data/` directory in the container.
 - This project is actively maintained and will be updated in the future to incorporate improvements and additional features.

+In case of any error on the requirement file, Run this command
+    pip freeze > requirements.txt